farhatbassel/paddle/README.md

-# paddlle
+# Paddle

-This is a 1 vs 1 paddle game
+This is a retro 1 vs 1 Paddle game.
+That is written using the turtule module.